tombenner/nui/README.md

 #### Can I contribute new UI elements, style properties, themes, etc?

 Absolutely!
 NUI covers a lot of ground, but there's still a large number of elements and properties that are still unsupported.
-If you've made a NUISettings.plist theme that you really like, it'd be excellent to add it to this repo.
+If you've made a NUIStyle.nss theme that you really like, it'd be excellent to add it to this repo.

 #### What versions of iOS are supported?